 The proposal includes rainwater retention on site in integrated planters/seats/water tanks/bike stands and green walls.

-Three community consultation have been held in February and March 2017.
+Three community consultations have been held in February and March 2017.
 Development Application was approved and the project is currently ongoing.